Hospital ship: International law

 In all other circumstances, attacking a hospital ship is a war crime.

 Modern hospital ships display large Red Crosses or Red Crescents to signify their Geneva Convention protection under the laws of war.
 Even so, marked vessels have not been completely free from attack.
 Notable examples of hospital ships deliberately attacked during wartime are in 1915, the in 1941, and in 1943.

 Current hospital ships

+As of the early 21st century, hospital ships remain in limited but active service, primarily operated by naval forces and humanitarian organizations rather than as commercial vessels.

 While any ship can be designated and marked as a hospital ship, many ships are permanently dedicated to that function.